Chebotarev Sets: Introduction

+with the implied constant depending on the choice of the set $\{\eta_j\}$.
+Furthermore, the same result holds if we replace $\Li(x)$ by $\pi(x,K)$, though one then needs the additional restriction that not all the $\eta_j$ are equal. \end{theorem}

-The key idea used to prove these theorems is that the functions on the lhs of~\eqref{eq:P(x) K vs pi(x) K} \eqref{eq:P(x) K vs pi(x) F}, and \eqref{eq:F(x) vs Li} are discontinous on a positive proportion of $N_{K/\Q}(\p)\leq x$.
-Consequently, when expressed as a linear combination of explicit formulas, infinitely many of the non-trivial zeros of the relevant $L$-functions must survive.
-These zeros are responsible for making these differences large on average, which we show by considering their mean square on a logarithmic scale.
+The key idea used to prove these theorems is that the functions on the left hand side of~\eqref{eq:P(x) K vs pi(x) K} \eqref{eq:P(x) K vs pi(x) F}, and \eqref{eq:F vs Li} are discontinuous at an infinite number of values of $x.$ Consequently, when expressed as a linear combination of explicit formulas, infinitely many of the non-trivial zeros of the relevant $L$-functions must survive.
+These zeros (in fact we only need one non-trivial zero to enter) are responsible for making these differences large on average, which we show by considering their mean square on a logarithmic scale.

 Note that the statements of Theorems~\ref{thm:1}-~\ref{thm:1c} do not assume the Generalized Riemann Hypothesis.
-In fact, if the GRH does not hold, a stronger $\Omega$ result than~\eqref{eq:P(x) K vs pi(x) K} holds, hence we have stated these theorems unconditional on the GRH.
+In fact, if the GRH does not hold, stronger $\Omega$ results than these hold, hence we have stated these theorems unconditional on the GRH.

 The precise statement of the $\Omega$ bound in the case that the GRH fails requires some discussion concerning the location of the zeros of the relevant $L$-functions, and how these zeros interact upon taking certain linear combinations of the logarithmic derivatives of these $L$-functions.
 This discussion and corresponding result can be found in Section~\ref{sec:theta > 1/2} and in Theorem~\ref{thm:3} at the end of Section~\ref{sec:proofs in general}.